 This principle states that when there are multiple similar objects, the one that stands out is more likely to be remembered.
 By making an item visually distinct through color, size, or other fundamental qualities, designers can help users remember it more easily.

-This principle is useful in various design contexts, such as highlighting important information or features on a website, making buttons stand out, or creating memorable logos.
+This principle is helpful in various design contexts, such as highlighting important information or features on a website, making buttons stand out, or creating memorable logos.

 20. Use a complementary color scheme

 Choosing the right color scheme for your website is important to create the desired mood and impression for your visitors.
-Colors have the ability to evoke emotions and associations, making it important to carefully consider the shades you use.
+Colors can evoke emotions and associations, making it important to carefully consider the shades you use.

 By selecting a brand color and complementing it with a few other colors, you can create a harmonious and impactful design that accurately represents your brand and message.